Thomas-Elder/bo-xy/README.md

 Learning some node.js

 This app is basically to serve a Javascript game currently called Dodge.
-I'm pretty new to node.js so creating a website around this simple game seemed like a good place to start.

-Originally there was just a single player game where you dodged falling boxes for points and had three lives.
-More recently there has been work on implementing a multiplayer version of this.
-Milestone 1.0 however will be focused on completing the single player game and associated pages.

 The app is hosted on Heroku, there is a bo-xy pipeline with 3 apps, dev, staging and production.